awsdocs/amazon-rds-user-guide/doc_source/Oracle.Procedural.Importing.DataPump.md

 **To create users and grant necessary privileges on the RDS for Oracle target instance**

 1. Use SQL\*Plus or Oracle SQL Developer to log in as the master user to the RDS for Oracle DB instance into which the data will be imported\.
-For information about connecting to a DB instance, see [Connecting to your Oracle DB instance](USER_ConnectToOracleInstance.md)\.
+For information about connecting to a DB instance, see [Connecting to your RDS for Oracle DB instance](USER_ConnectToOracleInstance.md)\.

 1. Create the required tablespaces before you import the data\.
 For more information, see [Creating and sizing tablespaces](Appendix.Oracle.CommonDBATasks.Database.md#Appendix.Oracle.CommonDBATasks.CreatingTablespacesAndDatafiles)\.